pageballoon/oc-formstore-plugin/README.md

             'submission' => $submission
         ]);
     });

 FormStore supports [Rainlab's Notification Plugin](https://octobercms.com/plugin/rainlab-notify) which sends notifications across a variety of different channels.
 Using the plugin, it is, for instance, easy configure email messages where the submitter becomes the event 'sender'.

+### Use of custom form widgets

+Only a limited number of form widgets are enabled by default.
+However, enabling custom widgets is possible through the widgets event that receives the form widget array by reference.
+For example, the following event subscription enables the address finder widget of Rainlab's Location plugin:

+    Event::listen('nocio.formstore.widgets', function(&$widgets, $alias) {
+       $widgets["RainLab\Location\FormWidgets\AddressFinder"] = [
+           'label' => 'AddressFinder',
+           'code' => 'addressfinder'
+       ];
+    });

 ### Custom authentication methods

 It is possible to override the default authentication mechanism and use other options instead.
 In the following example, the ``Rainlab.User`` plugin will be used to authenticate the user.

 First it is necessary to provide a custom submitter object with the following (duck-typed) properties: